Equilibration of Topological Defects Near the Deconfined Quantum Multicritical Point: Methods

-The numerical quantum annealing results were obtained using the nonequilibrium quantum Monte Carlo (NEQMC) method \cite{DeGrandi2011prb}, which is a further development of the projector quantum Monte Carlo (QMC) method.
+The numerical quantum annealing results were obtained using the nonequilibrium quantum Monte Carlo (NEQMC) method \cite{DeGrandi2011prb}, which is a further development of the projector QMC method.
 Implementing Schr{\"o}dinger dynamics for a time dependent Hamiltonian in imaginary time, it reproduces the same critical behavior (exponents) as in real time when annealing toward a critical point \cite{DeGrandi2011prb,DeGrandi2013jpcm}.
-We here briefly outline the NEQMC method \cite{DeGrandi2011prb,Liu2013prb} and provide results for benchmark cases in Appendix~\ref{app:tfim}.
+We here introduce the NEQMC method \cite{DeGrandi2011prb,Liu2013prb} and provide results for benchmark cases in Appendix~\ref{app:tfim}.